 You can even submit the framework of your site to search engines so they can get a better reading of your site structure.
 If you’d like to know more about SEO best practice, read some of our handy SEO guides here.

-It’s tight, but GoDaddy just edges this one.
-Wix has a few SEO specific apps, but GoDaddy has more built-in SEO tools.
+It’s tight, but GoDaddy just beats Wix for SEO.
+Wix has a few SEO specific apps, whereas GoDaddy has more built-in SEO tools.
 From editing meta descriptions and URL slugs to getting keyword suggestions and submitting a sitemap, everything you need to rank highly is readily available to you.

 No one likes getting stuck or confused, but it’s great to know that help is on-hand if you do.

 Wix offers email and phone support Monday-Thursday from 5am-5pm.
 It also has a helpful forum and the best help center of any website builder.

 Wix’s help center is an online resource where you can search for guides and tutorials.
 Think of it a bit like a Wix-only search engine – you type in a query, and a list of search results will pop up that will be able to help you.

 Having tested Wix’s help center thoroughly, we’re confident in its ability to help you out.
 It even lets you know if you’ve searched for help on something Wix doesn’t provide!

 GoDaddy’s big plus points are its 24/7 phone support and live chat feature.
 Being able to receive help at any time of day is a massive bonus, and so too is speaking to a real person without having to pick up the phone.

 Wix has one more ace up its sleeve, though – its in-editor help.
 If you encounter a problem while editing your site, you can simply click on the question mark bubble and find the answer, without having to leave the editor!

 Wix vs GoDaddy – Help and Support: the Verdict